Future Faculty Fellows Program

 - All applicants must have met all TA Policy requirements at the time of application.

-- The application must be submitted by the announced deadline using the appropriate nomination form (available mid-March).
+- The application must be submitted by the Wednesday, April 5th, at 5:00 pm using the application form.

 - Previous Future Faculty participants are not eligible.

-- Student must be currently registered full-time at the time of application and duration of the program.
+- Students must be currently registered full-time at the time of application and duration of the program.